 Adrian Williams - Senior Cost and Planning Analyst - Transport for London

-There are many reasons to engage in conflict, but the bottom line is that the purpose of conflict management is to arrive at a resolution.
+There are many reasons to engage in conflict, but the purpose of conflict is to arrive at a resolution.

 In this section, we explore different types of conflict and possible resolutions.

-Here we look at what happens to delegates in conflict situations, including how they approach with it and deal with any 'fallout'.
+Here we look at what happens to you in conflict situations, including how you deal with any fallout.

-To begin we'll recreate a ‘conflict’ situation just to demonstrate the feelings it can create both in ourselves and in others and how this affects what we do and what we say.
+We'll recreate a conflict situation to demonstrate the feelings that result and how they affect what we do and what we say.

-We also look at why, as is very common, many people avoid dealing with it at all.
+We also look at why many people avoid dealing with conflict at all.

-Delegates will look at a recent situation where they either avoided conflict and what happened or handled it badly, and what happened.
+Delegates will look at a recent situation where they either avoided conflict or handled it badly.

-We outline the styles of behaviour that delegates find difficult to deal with.
-We look at how each delegate defines their own difficult person/people and what happens when they engage (or avoid) conflict with that person or people.
+We will outline the styles of behaviour that delegates find difficult to deal with.

-We touched on the 'fallout' earlier, but here we look at the delegate's biggest fears around having difficult conversations or dealing with a difficult person.
+We touched on the 'fallout' earlier, but here we'll look at your biggest fears around having difficult conversations or dealing with a difficult person.

-How has this stopped you from effective conflict management?
+How has this stopped you from engaging in effective conflict management?

 Delegates are asked to identify a situation where they may have been someone else's difficult person.